easoncxz/blog/_posts/2015-02-15-why-you-should-blog-starting-right-now.markdown

 - blogging
 ---

-> This post is a translation of an blog post from mindhacks.cn I read a long
+> This post is a translation of a blog post from mindhacks.cn I read a long
 > time ago, with the intention that my friends whose Chinese aren't that
 > up-to-scratch can have a taste of this article (and so that I can refer to
 > it).